Jojoba oil: Chemistry

-The fatty acid content of Jojoba oil can vary significantly depending on the soil and climate in which the plant is grown, as well as when it is harvested and how the oil is processed.
-In general, it contains a high proportion of mono-unsaturated fatty acids, primarily 11-Eicosenoic acid (gondoic acid).
+The fatty acid content of jojoba oil can vary significantly depending on the soil and climate in which the plant is grown, as well as when it is harvested and how the oil is processed.
+In general, it contains a high proportion of monounsaturated fatty acids, primarily 11-eicosenoic acid (table).

 Uses

 Being derived from a plant that is slow-growing and difficult to cultivate, jojoba oil is mainly used for small-scale applications such as pharmaceuticals and cosmetics.
 Overall, it is used as a replacement for whale oil and its derivatives, such as cetyl alcohol.
 The ban on importing whale oil to the U.S. in 1971 led to the discovery that jojoba oil is "in many regards superior to sperm whale oil for applications in the cosmetics and other industries".

 Jojoba oil is found as an additive in many cosmetic products, especially those marketed as being made from natural ingredients.
 In particular, such products commonly containing jojoba are lotions and moisturizers, hair shampoos and conditioners.
-The pure oil itself may also be used on skin, hair, or cuticles.

-Like olestra, jojoba oil is edible but non-caloric and non-digestible, meaning the oil will pass out of the intestines unchanged and can mimic steatorrhea—a health condition characterized by the inability to digest or absorb normal dietary fats.
-Thus, this indigestible oil is present in the stool, but does not indicate an intestinal disease.
-If consumption of jojoba oil is discontinued in a healthy person, the indigestible oil in the stool will disappear.
-Jojoba oil also contains approximately 12.1% of the fatty acid erucic acid that would appear to have toxic effects on the heart at high enough doses, if it were digestible.

-Although impractical, jojoba biodiesel has been explored as a sustainable fuel that can serve as a substitute for petroleum diesel.